PECOS-packages/PECOS/crates/pecos-neo/docs/tags-and-dispatch-design.md

 These are not gates.
 They are **metadata that flows alongside gates** and must be interpreted by specific consumers.
-Today, the only way to add a new consumer to the pipeline is to modify `Runner`'s inner loop, which is fragile and doesn't compose.
+Today, the only way to add a new consumer to the pipeline is to modify `CircuitRunner`'s inner loop, which is fragile and doesn't compose.

 ### Design Goals